 Then contacts who reach that "If/Else" action will queue in that step until the date in their webinar field matches the date in the condition.

-Date fields and current date
+Date fields and today's date

 For example, let's say I have a few contacts in a webinar automation that have a webinar date of October 3rd, and I want to send them an email reminder three days before that date.